Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

-Technically, we prove that Scott-continuous modular functionals from a lattice of open sets $\op(X)$ to $\{0,1\}$ are in canonical bijection with closed sets in $X$, and that the topology of pointwise convergence for such functionals corresponds to the lower Vietoris topology on the space of closed sets $HX$ (\Cref{closeddoubledual}).
+Technically, we show that Scott continuous modular maps from a frame of open sets $\op(X)$ to $\{0,1\}$ are in canonical bijection with closed sets in $X$, and that the topology of pointwise convergence for such functionals corresponds to the lower Vietoris topology on the space of closed sets $HX$ (\Cref{closedduality}).
 In particular, a closed set $C$ assigns the truth value $1$ to an open set $U$ if an only if $C\intersection U$ is nonempty.
-The valuation monad $V$ has a similar duality theory: continuous valuations on a space $X$ are in canonical bijection with Scott-continuous modular functionals on the space of lower semicontinuous functions on $X$ (\Cref{daniellval}).
-We define the monad structure of $V$ using this duality and therefore the monad structure of $V$ parallels the one of the hyperspace monad $H$.
+The valuation monad $V$ has a similar duality theory: continuous valuations on a space $X$ are in canonical bijection with Scott continuous modular functionals on the space of lower semicontinuous functions on $X$ (\Cref{daniellval}).
+We define the monad structures on $H$ and $V$ in terms of these dualities.

 In \Cref{probability}, we show that the functor of $\tau$-smooth Borel probability measures is a submonad of $V$.
 This seems to be the most general probability monad on topological spaces appearing in the literature, as it is defined on the entire category $\cat{Top}$.
 Its restriction to the subcategory of compact Hausdorff spaces is the Radon monad~\cite{swirszcz,keimel}.